Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Asteraceae

 In Middle Ages this plant was (as its name suggests) used widely as a medicinal herb for any number of ailments, inlcuding fevers and headaches.
 It has since been recognised my mainstream medical services as a very effective treatment of persistent migraine headaches.

-The plant shown on this page was photographed in West Wales in July.
+The Feverfew plants shown on this page were photographed in West Wales in July.